Shatru (1984 film): Development

-When Anjan Choudhury was working as a film critic and journalist for his own weekly magazine Chumki (titled after her elder daughter's name), he serially published his first two stories in 1979.
+When Anjan Choudhury was working as a film critic and journalist for his own weekly magazine Chumki (titled after his elder daughter's name), he serially published his first two stories in 1979.
 One of these was Hobo Itihaash, inspired by the political violence in the late 70s, which caught Subhendu Chatterjee's attention.
 Then Chatterjee decided to make his directorial debut by adapting it and approached Choudhury to be associated with the film as its screenwriter.
 Choudhury, who had already made his debut as a screenwriter in the 1977 film Teer Bhanga Dheu, agreed to Chatterjee's proposal.
 At a time when political films in Bengali cinema were made in dramatic nature excluding Pijush Basu's Bagh Bondi Khela (1975), Chatterjee saw the script as potentially groundbreaking and planned to treat it as an action film, whereas the story was written as a crime film and protagonist Subhankar Sanyal was conceived as a hard-hitting, "angry with the system" policeman.

 However, both Chatterjee and Choudhury were struggling to find an actor for the lead "angry young man" role, which was turned down by Soumitra Chatterjee and Samit Bhanja, as both of them found themselves to be improper.
 Despite having proper physique, Soumitra Chatterjee, whom the role was first offered, disagreed to sign the film because of his commitments with other projects as the film needed a lot of workshops especially for the action sequences.
 Eventually, it went to Uttam Kumar, who was persuaded by Choudhury, a big fan of the former.
 Later, they planned to bring Suchitra Sen as its female lead, denoting her comeback after Pronoy Pasha (1978) and also the return of her pair with Kumar, five years after Priyo Bandhobi (1975).
 But Sen, who was in a hiatus then, turned down the offer as the character didn't impressed him and also it was a widow, which she disagreed to play.
 Then Shakuntala Barua was roped in that role.